cipherstash-archive/cipherstash.js/packages/stashjs/README.md

 Exciting times, we're ready to get an access token and connect to CipherStash!

-With the ID of the workspace that you found earlier in hand, run this command:
+With the Workspace ID you saw on the [console dashboard](https://console.cipherstash.com/dashboard), run this command:

 ```text
 stash login --workspace <workspaceID>